 Photos courtesy of Governors Island unless otherwise noted

-This article first published in June 2010 but is updated annually.
+This article first published in June 2010 and is updated annually.